 Do you provide Emergency Management services to all cities in Orange County?

-No, each incorporated city is responsible for their own Emergency Management issues.
+No, each incorporated city is responsible for their own emergency management issues.
 Hazards can be different in each city depending on location and other issues.
 Residents should contact their city hall to get in touch with the appropriate person.
-OC EMB provides these services to unincorporated Orange County and supports the efforts of the other cities.
+The Orange County Sheriff's Department Emergency Management Division provides these services to unincorporated Orange County and supports the efforts of the other cities.
 Click on the OC Cities link on the left to locate your cities web page.